Kaley Cuoco Shows Off Comical Nightshirt She’s Wearing To Hide ‘Quarantine 15’ During Lockdown Interview

 “Is there a gas leak in the house?”
 Jimmy joked after Kaley went around and introduced each dog to his viewers.

-Jimmy compared Kaley’s doggie introductions to the virtual show-and-tells that his 5-year-old daughter’s class has been doing for school, and Kaley revealed that she also had a collection of nonliving items to show off.
+Jimmy compared Kaley’s doggie introductions to the virtual show-and-tells that his 5-year-old daughter’s class has been doing for school, and Kaley revealed that she also had a collection of non-living items to show off.
 She then headed to the kitchen to show Jimmy her cabinet full of coffee mugs.
 They included one that had the word “F*CK” on it, with the “F” being the cup’s handle.
 Her other favorites included a Game of Thrones tankard and a Harry Potter mug.
 A few of the drinking vessels have made appearances on her morning show, Cup of Cuoco.

 Kaley also talked to Jimmy about moving into her new house at the beginning of the coronavirus outbreak.
 She and Karl had built their dream home, and Kaley was forced to move into the mansion earlier than expected when filming on her HBO Max series, The Flight Attendant, was shut down.
 This is the first time she and Karl have lived together for an extended period of time since getting married in 2018.